Joan Morgan (American author): Career

 Morgan has been a freelance journalist since 1988.
 She has worked at SPIN as a columnist and as an editor.
 Morgan has written articles for Working Mother, More, Ms., Interview, and GIANT magazines.

 Morgan began her journalism career at The Village Voice, where one of her early articles, The Pro-Rape Culture, was about the Central Park jogger case.
 In 1991, Morgan covered the Mike Tyson rape trial for The Village Voice.
 Morgan received an Excellence Merit Award from the National Women's Political Caucus.

 From 1993 to 1996, Morgan was an original staff writer for Vibe Media Group's Vibe magazine.

 In 1999, Morgan coined the phrases "Black girl magic" and "hip hop feminist" through her groundbreaking book When Chickenheads Come Home to Roost.

 From 2000 to 2002, Morgan was the executive editor of Essence magazine.

 From 2008 to 2010, Morgan was the editorial director of SET Magazine.

-In 2012, Morgan participated in a 12-city panel tour series called "Does Hip-Hop Hate Women," which was held at college campuses across the country at Brown University, Dillard University, Harvard Law School, Spelman College, and the University of Chicago among others.
+In 2012, Morgan participated in a 12-city panel tour series called "Does Hip-Hop Hate Women", which was held at college campuses across the country at Brown University, Dillard University, Harvard Law School, Spelman College, and the University of Chicago among others.
 Panelists included local hosts and a rotating group that included Bakari Kitwana, Mark Anthony Neal, Treva Lindsey, Marc Lamont Hill, Akiba Solomon, Byron Hurt, and Tracey Sharpley Whiting among others.

 In the Winter of 2013, she taught a class at Stanford University titled "The Pleasure Principle: A Post-Hip Hop Search for a Black Feminist Politics of Pleasure".
 Morgan was also an instructor at Ethical Culture Fieldston School, The New School, Duke University, and Vanderbilt University.

-Morgan appeared in the 2020 documentary On the Record about rape accusations against hip-hop mogul Russell Simmons.
+Morgan appeared in the 2020 documentary On the Record, about rape accusations against hip-hop mogul Russell Simmons.

 Books

 When Chickenheads Come Home to Roost

 Morgan's most famous work is found in her 1999 book When Chickenheads Come Home to Roost, in which she examines the complexities of feminism for women who have grown up with hip hop.
 She examines the perceived hypocrisies in being a feminist woman who supports black male-centric movements like Farrakhan's Million Man March and hip-hop - which she argues has many male-centric elements.
 She explores the dynamic of ascribing to feminism while simultaneously enjoying some aspects of patriarchal culture, focusing on how one balances and reconciles these seemingly conflicting ideas.

-She asks herself questions like "Can you be a good feminist and admit out loud that there are things that you kinda dig about patriarchy?" and "Suppose you don't want to pay for your own dinner, hold the door open, fix things, move furniture, or get intimate with whatever's under the hood of a car"?
+She asks herself questions such as "Can you be a good feminist and admit out loud that there are things that you kinda dig about patriarchy?" and "Suppose you don't want to pay for your own dinner, hold the door open, fix things, move furniture, or get intimate with whatever's under the hood of a car"?
 She additionally cites music artists such as R. Kelly, Jodeci, Lil' Kim, and Queen Latifah as vehicles through which she makes her point about some of the dualities that come with feminism.